Fitzroy Island Light: Site operation and visiting

 Fitzroy Island is accessible by ferry from Cairns, and the lighthouse is a 3.6 km hike from the ferry landing.
 The site is open, although the tower is closed to the public.
 It is operated by the Queensland Parks and Wildlife Service as part of the Fitzroy Island National Park.
-The unique 1943 light is on display in the lighthouse office.
 The lamp from the last lighthouse is on display at the Cairns Historical Society Museum.